 Geoff Chappell - Software Analyst

 This website has existed only since January 2007.
 Only then did I finally get round to realising that I ought to have a “proper” presence on the World Wide Web.
-There was an old site from ten years earlier, but it was just a folder at an Internet Service Provider, without even its own domain name.
+There was an old site from ten years earlier, but it was all in “my” directory at an Internet Service Provider, without even its own domain name.
 It was never intended as more than a loose collection of occasional writing to help promote my consultation services.
 Even then, it lay dormant for nearly five years until revived in 2004 for a research project that I tried to write-up-as-you-go-along.
 After another such project a couple of years later, the old site had grown to a thousand pages.
 (For the record, the old site was accessible as www.ozemail.com.au/~geoffch until its discontinuation in April 2011.)

 Formal help for my readers to find their way around all that material at the old site had always seemed well beyond my means.
 After all, I am not an “HTML author” or “web designer” and haven’t any more interest in becoming one than I have in becoming an expert at the macro language of any word processor.
 The best it seemed I could do was to place at the top and bottom of every page a chain of up-links through the site’s directory tree.